-- Held public hearings in association with the regularly scheduled meeting of the Board of County Commissioners. - Held four (4) public hearings during the planning process.
+• Held public hearings in association with the Board of County Commissioners regularly scheduled meetings.

+- Held five(5) public hearings during the planning process.
 The schedule of these meetings was published in the local newspaper and posted on the County website. - An electronic survey was created to gather citizen and stakeholder input to help determine what programs/projects should be funded.
-The survey was published on the County website and

-- notice of the survey was published in the local newspaper.
+The survey was published on the County website and notice of the survey was published in the local newspaper.
 Paper copies of the survey were made available at various County locations and during community meetings. - Staff met with stakeholders and community members and attended local meetings to educate citizens on the planning process and to encourage citizen participation and input. - A draft copy of the Annual Action Plan was made available to the public for a 30-day review and comment period.
 It was introduced during an advertised public hearing.